grpc/grpc-go/RELEASING.md

 2. Post a release announcement to [grpc-io](https://groups.google.com/forum/#!forum/grpc-io) (`grpc-io@googlegroups.com`).
 The title should be something that clearly identifies the release (e.g.`GRPC-Java <tag> Released`).
+    1. Check if JCenter has picked up the new release (https://jcenter.bintray.com/io/grpc/) and include its availability in the release announcement email.
+JCenter should mirror everything on Maven Central, but users have reported delays.

 Update Hosted Javadoc
 ---------------------